Mining & FIFO Workers: Getting Life Insurance in High-Risk Jobs

 What insurance should I prioritize if I can only afford one policy?

 For miners: Income protection first, life insurance second (if you can get income protection).
 Statistics show you're far more likely to be injured and unable to work than to die during your working years.
-However, if income protection is declined or unaffordable, life insurance becomes the priority since it's usually obtainable.
+If income protection is declined or unaffordable, life insurance becomes the priority since it's usually obtainable.
 Consider group insurance for income protection if individual policies are unavailable.

 Do safety certifications help with insurance applications?

 Yes, though impact varies by insurer.
 Documented safety training, equipment certifications, first aid training, and especially incident-free employment records all help your case.
 Some insurers specifically ask about safety certifications.
-At minimum, they demonstrate you take safety seriously.
+At minimum, they show you take safety seriously.
 Gather copies of all certifications before applying.

 What happens to my insurance if I leave my mining job?